HolyBlackCat/cpp-tutorials/language/02_basic/05_variables_2_input.md

 When `std::cin` fails to read what you asked it to read, it should assign zero to that variable, and go into an "error state".
 Meaning the program is unpaused, and all future `std::cin >> ...;` statements are ignored.

-It's possible to recover from this state (to e.g. to ask the user for new input), but I'm not going to explain this now.
+It's possible to recover from this state (to e.g. to ask the user for new input), but I'm not going to explain this right now.

 > ## Exercise
 >